MARPF: Multi-Agent and Multi-Rack Path Finding: Experiments

 \section{Experiments}

 In this section, we describe two experiments: (1) a comparative evaluation of the proposed method against existing methods; and (2) an evaluation of the effectiveness of \textit{CA*-ILP}.
-For the experimental setup, the time-expanded networks are represented by NetworkX\footnote{\url{https://networkx.org/}} and the optimization problem is defined by PuLP\footnote{\url{https://coin-or.github.io/pulp/}}.
-We use the GUROBI solver\footnote{\url{https://www.gurobi.com/solutions/gurobi-optimizer/}}.
+For the experimental setup, the time-expanded networks were represented by NetworkX\footnote{\url{https://networkx.org/}} and the optimization problem was defined by PuLP\footnote{\url{https://coin-or.github.io/pulp/}}.
+We used the GUROBI solver\footnote{\url{https://www.gurobi.com/solutions/gurobi-optimizer/}}.
 All the experiments were run on a system comprising Ubuntu 22.04, Intel Core i9-12900K, and 128 GiB of RAM.